 Polly Wants a Microphone: There is a talking parrot on board, located in the unfinished ballroom.
 It belonged to one of the people building the ship.

 Stop Poking Me: Repeatedly clicking on the bomb after arming it will cause it to become increasingly annoyed, eventually screaming at the player that "NO!
 MEANS!
 NO!" before breaking down sobbing.
+You can annoy it even further by hitting the glass-shielded button with a hammer you pick up later.
 Also, prodding the Maitre d'Bot's "Achilles' buttock" results in this.

 Disney Villain Death: Scraliontis falls to his death when he makes the mistake on leaning on a railing when attacked by the parrot, as they were poorly made due to cutting corners in the starship's development to "finish" it.

 Heel Realization: As he is unable to communicate with Earthlings, Levonius can only pass time in his cell in Oxfordshire police station by pondering his life, and comes to realization about how much of a bad person he has become.

 Hero of Another Story: The Yassaccan who looks over the captured protagonists is revealed to be a leader of Yassaccan smuggling ring, who joined the others to board the starship in hopes of securing loot afterwards.
 As soon as this is revealed, the book notes that this is "an another story" and he isn't mentioned again.

 His Name Really Is Barkeep: By an ancient law, Blerontinian journalists are deemed to only go by as "The Journalists", in order to make sure that a "cult of personality" doesn't build around them.

 In My Language That Sounds Like: When Lucy tells her name to The Journalist, he tells her that in his language her name is really funny, but refuses to tell her what it means.